Bridging the gap between dark matter and MOND by a relativistc scalar field approach: Fundamentals

-Following \citep{Berezhiani/Khoury:2015,Berezhiani/Khoury:2016} it will be assumed that the scalar field can be in the typical state of the {\em relativistic Milgrom regime} only if the norm of $\nabla \sigma$ in the Einstein gauge remains below a certain threshold.
+The suppression of the Lagrange terms \eqref{eq Lagrangian phi-2}, \eqref{eq Lagrangian phi-3}, \eqref{eq Lagrangian 2-phi} in the Einstein regime by the factor $h$ takes up a proposal by Berezhiani and Khoury, developed in their superfluid approach to dark matter and modified gravity in \citep{Berezhiani/Khoury:2015,Berezhiani/Khoury:2016}.
+Like in this approach we assume that the scalar field can reside in the typical state of the relativistic Milgrom regime only if the norm $| \nabla \sigma |$ in the Einstein gauge remains below a certain threshold.
 Once the gradient of $ \sigma$ surpasses the threshold the scalar field destabilizes and a transition phase is entered.
+Let us call this the {\em lower transition zone}.\footnote{In the following, \eqref{eq transition parameters model galaxy}, we assume $(\alpha,\beta)\approx (0.32, \,1.75)$ and $(\bar{\alpha}, \bar{\beta})\approx (0.1, \, 3)$. }

-For an even larger value of the model gradient (as it would be according to the dynamical equations of the Milgrom regime) the dynamics of the actual scalar field is completely suppressed; $\nabla \bar{\sigma} \rightarrow 0$ for the actual (``true'') scalar field.
-With $\bar{\sigma}= const$ the scalar field in Riemann gauge becomes constant,
+For an even larger value of the gradient (as it would be according to the dynamical equations of the Milgrom regime) the dynamics of the actual scalar field $\bar{\sigma}$ is completely suppressed; $\nabla \bar{\sigma} \rightarrow 0$.
+With $\bar{\sigma}= const$ the scalar field in the Riemann gauge becomes constant,

-and the Einstein gauge is equal to Riemann gauge.
-The dynamics becomes that of Einstein gravity.
-Let us call this the {\em lower transition regime}.
-A similar suppression of the actual scalar field is assumed in regions where the model would indicate a shift of the gradient from spacelike to timelike sign (see below).
+Because of the factor $\epsilon_{\phi}$ in \eqref{eq L-phi with h} the same holds for regions in which the model would indicate a shift of the gradient from spacelike to timelike sign.